Darksecond/lox/README.md

 The GC is of my own design, it is currently a simpler black-white mark and sweep GC.
 I will replace it with a better algorithm in due time.

 Also a lot of the internal VM structures are (slightly) different from the reference implementation.
 Either because I have a different GC design, or because it's more 'rusty'.

+Better error reporting is very much a TODO still, especially in the parser where it doesn't provide any position information at all currently.
+Also constants are not yet deduplicated in the compiler.